 For a fund set up as an investment corporation with fixed or variable capital (investment AG) or an investment KG, the fundamental layer of governance is based on the governance of the legal forms these funds are based on (eg, with regard to registration requirements).
-In addition, the KAGB sets out fund-specific requirements, such as the appointment of at least two executive directors.
+In addition, the KAGB sets out fund-specific requirements, such as the appointment of at least two executive directors at the fund level.